Texas Tech University

 Administration

 The Office of the Provost and Senior Vice President is charged with developing, implementing, and reviewing academic policies and programs.
 The Provost serves as the chief academic officer of the university.
 The office coordinates academic deans and directors and informs and advises the President on academic matters.
-The office is responsible for academic personnel and budgetary matters, including support areas such as the Libraries; the Graduate School; the Teaching, Learning, and Professional Development Center; eLearning and Academic Partnerships; International Affairs; Institutional Effectiveness; Academic Innovation and Student Success; Faculty Success; Outreach and Engagement; the Museum of Texas Tech University; the Humanities Center; the National Ranching Heritage Center; TTU Press; the Institute for Studies in Pragmaticism; and Official Publications.
+The office is responsible for academic personnel and budgetary matters, including support areas such as the Libraries; the Graduate School; the Teaching, Learning, and Professional Development Center; TTU Online; International Affairs; Institutional Effectiveness; Academic Innovation and Student Success; Faculty Success; Outreach and Engagement; the Museum of Texas Tech University; the Humanities Center; the National Ranching Heritage Center; TTU Press; the Institute for Studies in Pragmaticism; and Official Publications.
 Student Life also reports to the Provost.

 Academic Structure